William Cook

 In each case, intelligence appears to recognize hidden structural relationships beneath surface differences.

-Intelligence may correlate with the ability to detect, compress, and transfer relational structures across increasingly distant conceptual domains.
+Intelligence may correlate with the ability to detect, compress, transfer, decompress, constrain, and recombine relational structures across increasingly distant conceptual domains.

 Memorization stores nodes.